Lolita (1962 film): Music

-The music for the film was composed by Nelson Riddle (the main theme was by Bob Harris).
+The music for the film was composed by Nelson Riddle and Bob Harris (the main theme was solely by Bob Harris), and performed by Riddle's orchestra.
 The recurring dance number first heard on the radio when Humbert meets Lolita in the garden later became a hit single under the name "Lolita Ya Ya" with Sue Lyon credited with the singing on the single version.
-The flip side was a 60s-style light rock song called "Turn off the Moon" also sung by Sue Lyon.
-"Lolita Ya Ya" was later recorded by other bands; it was also a hit single for The Ventures, reaching 61 on the Billboard Hot 100.
+The flip side was a 60s-style light rock song called "Turn off the Moon" penned by Harris and Al Stillman and also sung by Sue Lyon.
+There is also a version released as a single credited to Nelson Riddle on the "B-side" of his Route 66 Theme (Capitol 4741).
+"Lolita Ya Ya" was later recorded by other bands; it was also a 1962 hit single for The Ventures, reaching 61 on the Billboard Hot 100.
 A review in Billboard stated, "There've been a number of versions of the title tune from the hit film Lolita but this figures the strongest to date.
 The usual Ventures guitar sound is neatly augmented with voices."